By Lauren Ferrone

 “It’s for Lake Breeze and the Langhorne Creek region.
 I hope people throughout Australia come to know this town – not just for its wine, but its community spirit… I couldn’t be any luckier and more grateful for their support,” she says.

-Handpicked Festival 2016 is on Saturday, November 12.
-Tickets available to the public this Saturday (September 3).
+Handpicked Festival 2017 is on November 11 at Lake Breeze Wines, Langhorne Creek.
+Tickets are on sale August 8 (presale) and August 15 (general).
 Check out the Handpicked Festival Facebook page for more details.

 Like this story?
 Nominate a story from your region.